Infiniti Q50 Hybrid UK review

 In stop-start town traffic, it’s possible to make serene progress on battery power alone, and there’s no jolt or vibration when the engine kicks in.
 Motorway refinement is as impressive, with only a whisper from the mirrors slicing through the air.

 The emphasis is on performance not economy, but even so the claimed 45.6mpg is well short of the Lexus IS 300h’s 65.7mpg.
-If miles per gallon are important there’s always the 57.7mpg diesel, but this hybrid model isn’t really fun enough to drive to justify the extra fuel.

 The Hybrid is fitted as standard with Infiniti’s new Direct Adaptive Steering – on lesser models, it’s an £800 option.
 The world-first steer-by-wire system has no mechanical link between steering wheel and wheels aside from the traditional failsafe linkage.